owenwexler/mockabase/README.md

 The Mockabase client is a thin abstraction over some of the API routes used most by frontends that mimics the Supabase client's API.

 ## Client Installation
-Move the following files into their corresponding folders in your frontend project:
+Copy the following files into their corresponding folders in your frontend project:
 ```
   mockabaseClient.ts - the main client file
   typedFetch.ts - typedFetch function, a type-safe wrapper around the fetch API used by the Mockabase Client